drewbourne/hamcrest-as3/README.markdown

 * Core
     * anything - always matches, useful if you don't care what the object under test is
     * describedAs - decorator to adding custom failure description
+    * evaluate - matches if a specified Boolean condition evaluates to true.
+    * given - conditionally matches a value or Matcher
     * isA - matches a specific type
     * throws - matches if a function throws the given exception